stumpfm1/Guides-and-Documents/Generative_AI_Playbook_README.md

 A meaningful AI/ML deployment starts with data, but organizations are often at very different stages of data maturity.

-Some teams have robust data platforms with real-time analytics, while others are still wrangling spreadsheets and fragmented ETL (Export, Transform, Load:a process used to integrate data from various sources into a single repository, typically a data warehouse or data lake).
+Some teams have robust data platforms with real-time analytics, while others are still wrangling spreadsheets and fragmented ETL (Export, Transform, Load: a process used to integrate data from various sources into a single repository, typically a data warehouse or data lake).
 This guide assumes varying starting points and encourages teams to adopt a **data-as-a-product** mindset, regardless of industry or maturity.

 Key practices:
 - **Assign ownership** to data domains (data product owners)